 Second charge or second mortgages

-Second charge mortgages are often referred to as second mortgages because they have secondary priority behind your main (or first charge) mortgage.
+Second charge mortgages are often called second mortgages because they have secondary priority behind your main (or first charge) mortgage.
 They are a secured loan, which means they use the borrower’s home as security.
-Many people use them as a way to raise money instead of remortgaging, but there are some things you need to be aware of before you apply.
+Many people use them to raise money instead of remortgaging, but there are some things you need to be aware of before you apply.

-You must be a homeowner to get a second mortgage, although you do not necessarily need to live in the property.
+Wondering if you can get a second mortgage?
+Well, you’re only eligible for one if you’re already a homeowner.
+That said, you do not necessarily need to live in the property.

 A second charge mortgage can be a loan of anything from £1,000 upwards.

 How much can I borrow on a second mortgage?

 A second charge mortgage allows you to use any equity you have in your home as security against another loan.
 It means you will have two mortgages on your home.